lodimk2/chai/README.md

 For a more detailed tutorial, including adding your own clustering algorithms to CHAI and including other "omics" data, please see the vignette.

 ### References:
 1. Baron M, Veres A, Wolock SL, Faust AL, Gaujoux R, Vetere A, Ryu JH, Wagner BK, Shen-Orr SS, Klein AM, Melton DA, Yanai I. A Single-Cell Transcriptomic Map of the Human and Mouse Pancreas Reveals Inter- and Intra-cell Population Structure.
 Cell Syst.
 2016 Oct 26;3(4):346-360.e4. doi: 10.1016/j.cels.2016.08.011.
 Epub 2016 Sep 22.
 PMID: 27667365; PMCID: PMC5228327.
+2. Wang, B., Mezlini, A., Demir, F. et al. Similarity network fusion for aggregating data types on a genomic scale.
+Nat Methods 11, 333–337 (2014). https://doi.org/10.1038/nmeth.2810